gamesys/moonshine/README.md

 Moonshine is released under GNU GPL-3.0 license:

-Moonshine Lua VM
+Moonshine - a Lua virtual machine.

 Copyright (C) 2013 Gamesys Limited,
 10 Piccadilly, London W1J 0DD
 Email: moonshine@gamesys.co.uk
 http://moonshinejs.org

 This program is free software: you can redistribute it and/or modify